Parents' Guide to The 'Burbs

 Our review:

-With such a strong cast and veteran director (Joe Dante), THE 'BURBS should have been a better movie.
-The weak link here is the writing.
+With such a strong cast and veteran director Joe Dante, this silly dark comedy should have been a better movie.
+The weak link of The 'Burbs is the writing.
 About the best that can be said is that it clips along at a good pace.
 Sure, there are a few laughs here and there, but the slapstick is too predictable to offer anything genuine.
-The situation is hackneyed.
-The events are not credible, and the script doesn't really help suspend your disbelief enough to go along with the goofiness.
+The situation is hackneyed, the events aren't credible, and the script doesn't help suspend your disbelief enough to go along with the goofiness.

-Teens likely will enjoy some laughs despite the familiarity of the slapstick tropes.
-They may also enjoy the outlandish '80s teen fashions.
-(We really did used to dress that way, kids.)
+Teens may still enjoy some laughs despite the familiarity of the slapstick tropes.
+They might also enjoy the outlandish 1980s fashions.
+(We really used to dress that way, kids.)
 But with so many better choices available from just about everyone involved in this film, your time would be better spent elsewhere.

 Movie Details